xfarrow/beyond-the-headlines/README.md

 * The time required to recover from downturns is notably shorter.
 In fact, risk shouldn't be viewed solely in terms of market volatility, but also in terms of time to recovery  (the duration it takes for a portfolio to return to its previous value). **Note:** our hypothesis assumes that the DCA approach stops at the market bottom.

 ## Conclusion
-We observe that based on the analysis of three major market crashes, the strategy has:
+We observe that based on the analysis of three major market crashes, average investors:
 * Improved the performance by 20.45%
 * Reduced the time to recovery by 40.54%